ipfs-inactive/docs/content/guides/examples/websites.md

 Now you can view your site at `http://localhost:8080/ipns/your.domain`.

 You can also try this on the gateway at `http://gateway.ipfs.io/ipns/your.domain`.

+More questions about DNSLink?
+Check out the website for tutorials, examples, and FAQ: http://dnslink.io/

 #### Using the Interplanetary Naming System